It may take much longer than average to receive certain materials, and some items may not be provided after a request has been made.

 Some libraries do not lend CDs, DVDs, vinyl recordings, microforms, or their students’ dissertations.

-Journal publishers often seek to prohibit Interlibrary Loan lending for the most recent issues of their most profitable journals, so it can sometimes be challenging to obtain a very recent article from one of these journals.
+Publishers often prohibit Interlibrary Loan lending for articles in the most recent issues of their journals.
+This is called an "embargo" and it may last from three to eighteen months, depending on the publisher's policies.
+It can sometimes be challenging to obtain a very recent article from one of these journals.